1 The Association shall be known as the “Schoolboys Football Association of Ireland” under the jurisdiction of the Football Association of Ireland.

 (k) No player can be registered to play with a club whose main home pitch, as registered to their respective affiliated League, is greater than 80 kilometres from that player’s usual place of residence.

-28(a) All fees covering League registration and team affiliations to the SFAI from properly constituted Leagues shall be decided on by the SFAI Council at its opening meeting each season.
-Such fees shall be payable through the respective affiliated Leagues relevant to the seasons set out on rule 31 and forwarded to the SFAI Administrator.
+27(a) All fees covering League registration and team affiliations to the SFAI from affiliated Leagues shall be decided on by the SFAI Council at its opening meeting each season.
+Such fees shall be payable through the respective affiliated Leagues relevant to the seasons set out in rule 30 and forwarded to the SFAI.

 (d) League/s which fail to pay by the specified date will be fined €200 per month or part thereof while the fees are outstanding for payment.